Action of 26 April 1797: Battle

-At 06:00 on 26 April 1797, the 74-gun ship of the line HMS Irresistible under Captain George Martin and the 36-gun frigate HMS Emerald under Captain Velterers Cornewall Berkeley were sailing at the southern edge of Jervis' (now known as Earl St. Vincent) fleet.
+At 06:00 on 26 April 1797, the 74-gun ship of the line HMS Irresistible under Captain George Martin and the 36-gun frigate HMS Emerald under Captain Velters Cornewall Berkeley were sailing at the southern edge of Jervis' (now known as Earl St. Vincent) fleet.
 While cruising close to the Spanish coast two unknown ships were sighted.
 Martin immediately ordered his ships to give chase and the strangers fled with Martin's vessels in pursuit.
 The new arrivals were two Spanish 34-gun frigates, the Santa Elena and Ninfa, bound to Cádiz from Havana with a cargo of silver specie.
 The captains of these Spanish ships had unwittingly sailed into the midst of the blockade fleet the previous night, but had had a fortunate encounter with a Spanish fishing vessel which had warned them of the danger.
 Acting quickly, the captains off-loaded their treasure into the fishing boat with instructions to carry it safely into Cádiz.

 The Spanish captains, recognising that they were outmatched by the larger British vessels, attempted to shelter in Conil Bay, a rocky stretch of coastline near the village of Conil de la Frontera to the north of Cape Trafalgar.
 At 14:30 they were discovered by Martin's ships, which had to carefully negotiate a large rock formation known as the Laja de Cape Rocha which protected the head of the bay.
 With this obstacle successfully behind them, Irresistible and Emerald attacked the anchored Spanish frigates broadside to broadside.
 The action lasted an hour and a half, with the Spanish ships taking much the worst of the damage.
 At 16:00, both battered Spanish vessels surrendered, although as the British ships launched boats to take possession of their prizes, the crew of Santa Elena hacked through the anchor cables and allowed their ship to drift onto the rocky shoreline where they disembarked and escaped inland.